 The Indian Army and the Border Roads Organisation do a remarkable job keeping this pass open (only from May till September) but it will remain a hair-raising experience.
 Don't look down.
 At least not too often.

 |Zoji La- getting ready to pass.|

 Known by most Indians due to the 1999 border scuffle, the Pakistanis have stopped lobbing grenades across the border (for now) and this is a good place to break the journey.
-They local people look asiatic and are Shia muslims, so don't be surprised to run into pictures of the infamous Ayatollah Khomeini.
-(Probably best not to bring any of your Salam Rushdie books).
+The local people look asiatic and are Shia muslims, so don't be surprised to run into pictures of the infamous Ayatollah Khomeini.
+(Probably best not to bring any of your Salman Rushdie books.)
 Few official sights, except for snow-peaked mountains and the world's best dried apricots (seriously!)

 |Kargil: The Ayatollah is watching you!|

-This is where you know you've entered a different land: Ladakh with its Tibetan buddhism.
-A 1000 year old Maitreya Buddha statue surrounded by a little temple and prayer flags.
-Breathe. you've entered something close to paradise where the skies are blue, the oases green, and the rocks, well, ochre I guess.
+This is where you know you've entered a different land: Ladakh, with its Tibetan buddhism.
+A 1000 year old Maitreya Buddha carving stands surrounded by a little temple and prayer flags.
+Breathe.
+You've entered something close to paradise where the skies are blue, the oases green, and the rocks, well, brown I guess.

 |A 1000 year old carving graces the side of the rock, with a small Buddhist temple built in front of it.|

 The first major Buddhist monastery and its medieval village.
 See my post here.

 |Lamayuru Gompa sitting pretty in the high-altitude desert that is Ladakh.|